Return to Never Land: Production

-Several original songs were written for the film: "I'll Try" (Jonatha Brooke, which is put into three different versions.
-A short version heard at the beginning of the film, a reprise; which is also in the film, and a full version; which is heard in the end credits), "Here We Go Another Plan" (Jeff Bennett), and "So to Be One of Us"/"Now that You're One of Us" (They Might Be Giants).
+Several original songs were written for the film: "I'll Try" (written and performed by Jonatha Brooke, which is put into three different versions.
+A short version; sung at the beginning of the film, a reprise; heard towards the film's climax, and a full version; which is used in the end credits), "Here We Go Another Plan" (written by Randy Rogel and performed by Jeff Bennett), and "So to Be One of Us"/"Now that You're One of Us" (written by They Might Be Giants).

 The song "Second Star to the Right" from the original film is covered by Jonatha Brooke.
-The soundtrack also includes a cover of "Do You Believe in Magic" by BBMak.
+The soundtrack also includes a cover of "Do You Believe in Magic?" by BBMak, which also plays over the end credits.

-Songs
+The end title version of "I'll Try" was produced by Stewart Levine.

-Original songs performed in the film include:
+The score for the film was composed by Joel McNeely.